May 16, 2018

 Remove toys, tarps, bird baths, or anything else that traps rainwater to reduce breeding sites for mosquitoes.

 Control mosquitoes around your home by removing or reducing mosquito hiding areas by trimming back bushes and other vegetation.
 This will help dry things out and reduce shade.

 Apply insect repellent.
 Use a product that has DEET or, if you want to go a more natural route, something with lemon eucalyptus.
 If you do not want to apply these directly to your skin, it is helpful to at least apply these repellents to clothing.

 The Best Step To Reduce Mosquito Dangers

-By far, the most effective course of action that will reduce mosquitoes is investing in mosquito control and abatement service.
+By far, the most effective course of action that will reduce mosquitoes is investing in mosquito control in Maine.
 While it is not possible to fully eliminate mosquito activity on your property, it is possible to greatly reduce mosquito populations by eliminating potential breeding sites and providing safe, effective treatment to areas where mosquitoes are known to hide.

 To learn more, or to schedule service, reach out to Pine State Pest Solutions Today.
-We are the best pest control expert in Maine and Portland area.
+We are the best pest control experts in Portland and Maine.
 Don't wait for winter to get relief from mosquitoes, take action today.